 However, there are still plenty of misconceptions about what should and shouldn’t be used on skin.
 Below are five common skincare myths that somehow still persist—and we’re clearing them up, once and for all.

-“Coconut oil actually one of the most comedogenic oils,” says Dr. Linda Nguyen, Medical Director of Toronto’s 1Clinic, specializing in dermatology.
+“Coconut oil is actually one of the most comedogenic oils,” says Dr. Linda Nguyen, Medical Director of Toronto’s 1Clinic, specializing in dermatology.
 That means it can clog pores and lead to pimples.
 “It’s thick and acts more like a wax when applied, sitting on top of the dermis and creating a plastic wrap-like film over pores—nothing gets in and nothing gets out,” she explains.
-If that mental image isn’t disturbing enough, what this does is prevent skin from properly doing its job of secreting oil and sweat.
+If that mental image isn’t disturbing enough, this means that it prevents skin from properly doing its job of secreting oil and sweat.
 “Bacteria and dead cells fester under the skin, clogging pores, producing excess sebum and yes, causing breakouts,” says Dr. Nguyen.

-The “base tan” myth, which claims that hitting up a tanning bed before heading somewhere tropical, can help ward off a sunburn, has been around for decades.
+The “base tan” myth, which claims that hitting up a tanning bed before heading somewhere tropical can help ward off a sunburn, has been around for decades.
 And while it’s true that it does provide some protection, that protection is very minimal.
 Harvard Health Publishing, Harvard Medical School’s blog, explains that “going out in the sun with a base tan is equivalent to wearing a sunscreen with a sun protection factor (SPF) of 3 to 4.”
 So while it’s certainly better than nothing, these days we know that SPF 4 is nowhere near adequate sun protection, with most experts recommending a daily sunscreen with an SPF of at least 30.
-And what makes the base tan myth even more dangerous is that tanning beds are super bad for you.
-According to the Canadian Cancer Society, in 2009 the World Health Organization “upgraded the classification of UV-emitting devices, including tanning beds, from a probable carcinogen to a known carcinogen, meaning there is no doubt that indoor tanning causes cancer.”
-If that’s not enough reason to ditch the base tan myth for good, we don’t know what is.

-Ko says he sees that advice repeated all the time, by both consumers and so-called “experts.”
 The truth about chemical sunscreens?
-They “should be applied 15 minutes before UV absorption so that they have time to dry and form an even film on skin,” explains Ko.
-“It’s a small, subtle difference, but it can [alleviate] negative consequences, like a fear of ‘chemicals.’”
-(Any good beauty editor will say this often, but once more for the people in the back: Everything is a chemical, even so-called natural ingredients!)
+They “should be applied 15 minutes before UV absorption so that they have time to dry and form an even film on your skin,” explains Ko.
+“It’s a small, subtle difference, but it can [alleviate] negative consequences, like a fear of chemicals.”
+(By the way, everything is a chemical, even what we call “natural ingredients”!)